nautobot/nautobot-app-netbox-importer/docs/user/app_use_cases.md

 ## General Usage

-This plugin provides `import_netbox` management command to import data from NetBox with the following options:
+This app provides `import_netbox` management command to import data from NetBox with the following options:

 ```bash
 nautobot-server import_netbox --help